vockes/DayZ_Private_Controlcenter/README.md

    where you are, simply look here or get information about near vehicles (for example how damaged they are) or other players.

- To logout again, simply press that button on the right top corner.
-There is a search field to find players and similar in the lists.
+ To logout again, press that button on the right top corner.

 5. Default Login information: